 The approach Belgravia takes when treating instances of androgenetic alopecia is an holistic one, providing not only clinically-proven pharmaceutical remedies but also non-medicinal hair growth booster products, all tailored to the client’s individual needs.

-The only two medications with MHRA and FDA approval to treat pattern hair loss at present are finasteride 1mg and minoxidil.
+The only two medications with the relevant MHRA license and FDA approval to treat pattern hair loss at present are finasteride 1mg and minoxidil.
 So, for women, treatment involves topical use of recommended formulations of high strength minoxidil – a vasodilating solution which opens the potassium channels, promoting hair growth – paired with appropriate boosters.
 Whilst, in addition to minoxidil, men can also add in finasteride 1mg, an oral DHT-blocking tablet and the generic drug name for Propecia.

 What DHT does in men and women with hereditary hair loss, is latch on to the affected follicles – those located around the top of the scalp and frontal hairline.
 It then gradually weakens and destroys the hair follicles, resulting in increasingly thinner hairs and eventual hair fall.
 If left unchecked, this can result in baldness in men, and advanced hair thinning in women.